kean/articles/2021-03-29-time-to-debug.markdown

 ## Conclusion

 I’m glad I had my Apple Watch lying around.
-It was so exciting deploying an app for it for the first time.
+I was so excited deploying an app to it for the first time.
 It brought up the memories of doing the same on iOS many years ago!

 <div class="BlogVideo NewScreenshot">
 <video controls muted playsinline preload="auto">